davosmith/moodle-uploadpdf/README.txt

 All being well, you should now be able to add assignments of type 'uploadpdf' to your courses.

-This has been tested with Moodle 1.8 (on Ubuntu 8.10 / Apache server) and Moodle 1.9 (MS Windows / Apache server).
-It has not (yet) been tested with IIS (but that should happen in a few weeks time).

 ==How to use==

 * Add a new activity of the type 'Upload PDF' to a course.
 (This may